 In this case, quality and branding play a big part.
 Prestige products like Rolex, Louis Vuitton and Aston Martin maintain leverage through brand perception.
 They leverage history, craftsmanship and positioning strategies (like associating their products with celebrities and movies) to create a strategic advantage based more on selling at a high price than significant distribution.

 Loyalty programs can be a form of leverage, controlling the supply chain to keep costs down can be (think Walmart), and even individual people can be a point of leverage.
-Steve Jobs at Apple was a big company example of individual leverage, but also many authors and consultants use their personal reputation and past history as a way to create leverage (strategic advantage).
+Steve Jobs at Apple was an example of individual leverage, but also many authors and consultants use their personal reputation and past history as a way to create leverage (a strategic advantage).

 The internet, because of the low friction for distribution, often results in leverage coming from reaching a lot of people for little cost.
 Communication is quick, global and if you have the right message can lead to massive profits, even if you are just an individual sitting at home on your laptop.

 To conclude I will leave you with what points of leverage I have personally implemented.
-These are the techniques I applied to go from that point in my life I talked about at the start of this article, when I was just enjoying self sufficiency online, to making over a million dollars.
+These are the techniques I applied to go from that point in my life I talked about at the start of this article, when I was just surviving financially, to making over a million dollars.

-Like many bloggers, Google was my first point of leverage, which allowed me to take a blog started as an experiment and create a steady source of traffic.
+Like for many bloggers, Google was my first point of leverage.
+The giant search engine empowered me to take a blog started as an experiment and create a steady source of new people discovering my content.
 I then convinced some of those people to join my email newsletter, which gave me an even better source of distribution.

-Of course if it wasn’t for the blog to begin with, I wouldn’t have been able to create this source of leverage as no people would have known who I was or supported me.
+Of course, if it wasn’t for the blog to begin with, I wouldn’t have been able to create any leverage as no people would have known who I was or supported me as affiliates.
 There definitely is a success ladder to climb when it comes to increasing how much leverage you have.

 How can you tap into a leverage source that gives you massive distribution?